Find out how to get help if you or someone you know is a victim of domestic abuse.

 - visiting a police station (the household isolation instruction as a result of coronavirus does not apply if you need to leave your home to escape domestic abuse)

 - speaking to a member of the police on the street

 If you believe there is an immediate risk of harm to someone, or it is an emergency, you should always call 999.

-Get help from UK Visas and Immigration if you don’t have settled status in the UK
+If you don’t have settled status in the UK

 Apply for settlement in your own right